redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 ### Resolved issues

-- RS124753: New shards create persistence files after recovery. (https://redislabs.atlassian.net/browse/RED-124753)
+- RS124753: Fixed a bug with databases created using a recovery plan with replication enabled where shards did not write persistence files.

-- RS126290: Allow editing an existing Replica Of source's proxy certificate in the Cluster Manager UI. (https://redislabs.atlassian.net/browse/RED-126290)
+- RS126290: Allow editing an existing Replica Of source's proxy certificate in the Cluster Manager UI.

-- RS126476: Fixed unexpected connection errors in the DMC proxy log. (https://redislabs.atlassian.net/browse/RED-127421)
+- RS126476: Fixed unexpected connection errors in the DMC proxy log.

-- RS126382: Log info when a node fails to join the cluster. (https://redislabs.atlassian.net/browse/RED-126382)
+- RS126382: Log info when a node fails to join the cluster.

-- RS126655: Fixed database RAM limit display issue in the Cluster Manager UI. (https://redislabs.atlassian.net/browse/RED-126655)
+- RS126655: Fixed database RAM limit display issue in the Cluster Manager UI.

-- RS125930: Upgraded Cryptography and PyOpenSSL packages. (https://redislabs.atlassian.net/browse/RED-127633)

-- RS124064: Added `region_name` field to back up in new S3 regions. (https://redislabs.atlassian.net/browse/RED-128061)

-    - Should I keep this as a resolved issue, or should I add this to the enhancements section?
+- RS125930: Fixed a bug where the cluster rejected certificate chains with unknown extensions due to a cryptography bug.

-- RS118231: Fixed output of `rladmin tune db` when updating buffer limits fails due to unreachable shards. (https://redislabs.atlassian.net/browse/RED-128063)
+- RS118231: Fixed output of `rladmin tune db` when updating buffer limits fails due to unreachable shards.

-- RS128091: XREADGROUP on CRDB should properly update idle time. (https://redislabs.atlassian.net/browse/RED-128669)
+- RS128091: `XREADGROUP` on CRDB should properly update idle time.

 ## Version changes